trdroid/Android-Sample-Apps/WeatherApp/README.md

     }
 }
 ```
+*doInBackground()* method

+An AsyncTask SHOULD implement the *doInBackground()* method, while implementing other methods are optional.
+The *doInBackground()* method is run on a background thread.
+The *doInBackground* thread can provide progress updates by calling *publishProgress()* at intervals that the app is required to update the user with the progress of a background task.

+*publishProgress()* method

+The code in *publishProgress()* method does the work of updating the UI elements to indicate the progress as it is run on the main thread.

+*onPostExecute()* method

+Once the background work is complete, the *doInBackground()* method can call *onPostExecute()* method by passing it the results from the background work.
+The *onPostExecute()* method is run on the main thread and can be implemented to update the UI about the completion of a background task.

 Add a button to the fragment's layout *res/layout/fragment_main.xml* to fire-up the AsyncTask and fetch the weather data.